fastify/fastify/docs/Reply.md

 <a name="serializer"></a>
 ### Serializer
-Fastify was born as a full JSON compatible server, so out of the box will serialize your payload that you put in the `.send()` function using the internal serializers: [fast-json-stringify](https://www.npmjs.com/package/fast-json-stringify) if you set an output schema, otherwise `JSON.stringify()`.

-If you need to use a custom serializer, such as [msgpack5](https://github.com/mcollina/msgpack5) or [protobuf](https://github.com/dcodeIO/ProtoBuf.js/), you can use the `.serializer()` utility.
-As noted above, if you are using a custom serializer that does not serialize to JSON, you must set a custom `'Content-Type'` header.
+`.send()` will by default JSON-serialize any value that is not one of: `Buffer`, `stream`, `string`, `undefined`, `Error`.
+If you need to replace the default serializer with a custom serializer for a particular request, you can do so with the `.serializer()` utility.
+Be aware that if you are using a custom serializer, you must set a custom `'Content-Type'` header.

 ```js
 reply